phun-ky/phun-ky.github.io/_posts/2008-07-25-we-stopped-for-a-swim-on-dovrefjell.md

 category: "Archive"
 tags: []
 ---
-<p>After driving 7 hours in 30 degrees, we stopped on Dovrefjell to cool of in one of the lakes, mighty refreshing!</p> <p>And yes, I am a hunk.</p>
+After driving 7 hours in 30 degrees, we stopped on Dovrefjell to cool of in one of the lakes, mighty refreshing!
+ And yes, I am a hunk.